Welcome to Family Housing at UMass Amherst!

 The following information will give you an overview of important information regarding the policies and resources of Family Housing at UMass Amherst.
 Our primary goal is to provide comfortable, attractive, safe, well-maintained, and affordable apartments to UMass students who are married or who have a dependant child.

-Family Housing offers a total of 120 one-bedroom apartments and 107 two-bedroom apartments, which are all located in North Village.
-Family Housing also has 12 one-bedroom apartments for students with ADA accomodations.
+Family Housing offers a total of 237 apartments located in North Village, 120 one-bedroom apartments and 104 two-bedroom apartments.
+Family Housing also has 13 apartments for students with wheelchair access requirements, 11 one-bedroom apartments and 2 two-bedroom apartments.
 In accordance with the Massachusetts State Sanitary Code, the total number of people residing in a North Village apartment may not exceed three for a one-bedroom apartment and four for a two-bedroom apartment.

 To be eligible to live in Family Housing you must be married or have legal custody of a dependent child/children prior to being offered an apartment.
 Applicants with children will be required to provide Residential Life Student Services with a copy of their children's original birth certificate upon applying for housing.
 It is unlawful for Residential Life Student Services to make copies of birth certificates.
 For this reason, applicants must provide the copies themselves.
 If you are offered and accept an apartment, you will need to bring in the original birth certificate(s) so we can verify the documents on file.
 If you are a newly accepted UMass Amherst student, please send a copy of your acceptance letter.